instruxi-io/SxT-Utils-Hardhat/README.md

 ## Mesh Serverless

-### The Mesh Serverless project provides a user-friendly framework for DApp development with the Mesh SDK.
-It serves as a monorepo for managing smart contracts, deploying DApp backends to Space and Time, archiving files to Storj, and setting up authorization events on the Mesh Gateway.
+> The Mesh Serverless project provides a user-friendly framework for DApp development with the Mesh SDK.
+If you are only using Space and Time, you can skip to the part 5 of the setup ReadMe sectioned, **SxT Utils**.

 ### Dependencies